sisl/RLESCAS.jl/README.md

 ; This is a comment
 number_of_aircraft = 2  ; Number of aicraft can be 2 or 3.
 Pairwise uses LLCEM.
 Multithreat uses Star model
-initial = ../encounters/initial.txt  ; Encounter initial conditions file
+initial = ../encounters/initial.txt  ; Encounter initial conditions file (for 2 aircraft only)
-transition = ../encounters/transition.txt  ; Encounter transitions file
+transition = ../encounters/transition.txt  ; Encounter transitions file (for 2 aircraft only)
 encounters = 1-2,5-6  ; Encounters numbers to run.
 Uses dashes to denote ranges, and commas to separate ranges. mcts_iterations = 10  ; Number of inner-loop iterations for MCTS.
 Default 4000.
 For testing, use 10. libcas = ../../CCAS/libcas0.8.6/lib/libcas.dll  ; libcas library